Some features of this site are not compatible with your browser. Install Opera Mini to better experience this site.

 Global temperature records start around 1880 because observations did not sufficiently cover enough of the planet prior to that time.
 The period of 1951-1980 was chosen largely because the U.S. National Weather Service uses a three-decade period to define “normal” or average temperature.
 The GISS temperature analysis effort began around 1980, so the most recent 30 years was 1951-1980.
 It is also a period when many of today’s adults grew up, so it is a common reference that many people can remember.

-The line plot below shows yearly temperature anomalies from 1880 to 2014 as recorded by NASA, NOAA, the Japan Meteorological Agency, and the Met Office Hadley Centre (United Kingdom).
-Though there are minor variations from year to year, all four records show peaks and valleys in sync with each other.
+The line plot below shows yearly temperature anomalies from 1880 to 2019 as recorded by NASA, NOAA, the Berkeley Earth research group, the Met Office Hadley Centre (United Kingdom), and the Cowtan and Way analysis.
+Though there are minor variations from year to year, all five records show peaks and valleys in sync with each other.
 All show rapid warming in the past few decades, and all show the last decade as the warmest.

 The objective, according to GISS scientists, is to provide an estimate of temperature change that could be compared with predictions of global climate change in response to atmospheric carbon dioxide, aerosols, and changes in solar activity.

-In the global maps at the top of this page, the years from 1885 to 1945 tend to appear cooler (more blues than reds), growing less cool as we move toward the 1950s.
+In the global maps at the top of this page, the years from 1880 to 1939 tend to appear cooler (more blues than reds), growing less cool into the 1950s.
 Decades within the base period do not appear particularly warm or cold because they are the standard against which all decades are measured.
-The leveling off between the 1940s and 1970s may be explained by natural variability and possibly by cooling effects of aerosols generated by the rapid economic growth after World War II.
+The leveling off between the 1950s and 1970s may be explained by natural variability and possibly by the cooling effects of some aerosols generated by the rapid economic growth after World War II.